Seoul Motor Show

 The Seoul Mobility Show is a biennial auto show held at KINTEX (Korea International Exhibition Center), Goyang, Gyeonggi-do.
-Hosted by the Korea Automobile Manufacturers Association (KAMA), it is recognized as an international show by the Organisation Internationale des Constructeurs d'Automobiles.
-It is the 1th largest auto show in Asia.
+Hosted by the Korea Automobile Manufacturers Association, it is recognized as an international show by the Organisation Internationale des Constructeurs d'Automobiles.
+It is the 1st largest auto show in Asia.
 Until 2019, the show was called the Seoul Motor Show.

 History

 The Seoul Motor Show, predecessor of the Seoul Mobility Show, was held in odd-numbered years until 1999, when it was held for the third time, and the fourth time was held three years later in 2002.
 It has been held in odd-numbered years since 2005, when it was held for the fifth time.
 Since 2005, the venue has moved from COEX in Seoul to KINTEX in Goyang, Gyeonggi Province.

 The Korea Automobile Manufacturers Association changed the name of the show to the Seoul Mobility Show in 2021.